ruby-rdf/rdf-turtle/README.md

 this, add the `:freebase => true` option to the {RDF::Turtle::Reader.new}, or use {RDF::Turtle::FreebaseReader} directly.
-As with {RDF::Turtle::Reader}, prefix definitions may be passed in using the `:prefixes` option to {RDF::Turtle::FreebaseReader#initialize} using the standard mechanism defined for `RDF::Reader`.
+As with {RDF::Turtle::Reader}, prefix definitions may be passed in using the `:prefixes` option to RDF::Turtle::FreebaseReader} using the standard mechanism defined for `RDF::Reader`.

 The [Freebase Dumps][] have a very normalized form, similar to N-Triples but